winniewandia/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-0. Configuring nginx file to listen to port 80
+0. Configuring nginx file to listen to port 80 and changing contents of the /var/www/html/index.nginx-debian.html
 1. Task 0 made shorter